-Exam Retakes: There are no retakes or make-up exams.
+Exam Retakes: There are no make-up exams.
 I give the final exam a number of times and some students are able to complete it before the last time.

-Deadlines: Most assignments are due soon after they are discussed, but I normally allow late work at full credit for several more weeks (except at the end of semester).
+Deadlines: Most assignments are due soon after they are discussed, but I normally allow late work (except at the end of semester).
+See the study guide for specific deadlines.